 Tuition fees are due in full on September 5th unless students choose to use the Installment Plan.
 Students who choose to use the Installment Plan, must understand that they are committing to pay the full amount due, regardless of whether they complete the school.
 To clarify, this means even if a student is asked to leave the school, or decides to withdraw, their balance is due in full (with the exception of the refund policy as described above).
 The standard installment plan is detailed on the Financial Info page.

+To make use of the in the Installment Plan a student must pay the full amount of the first installment at orientation.
+If the full amount of the first installment is not paid at orientation, the student will not be able to enroll in the school.
+After the first payment has been made in full, the student can take advantage of paying their remaining balance in two payments.
 If a student on the Installment Plan misses a payment deadline, they will be considered absent from school and will be locked out of the electronic check in system.
 They will remain locked out until their balance is in good standing.
 During this time, we encourage the student to continue to attend class.
 For each day of class and/or ministry opportunity that the student is behind in their tuition fees, the student will be marked absent.
 Once all absences have been used, the student will be ineligible for graduation and will be asked to leave the school.
 In this unlikely scenario, the student will still be required to pay the balance of their school fees in full.
 Our expectation is that no student will find themselves in this situation as we place a high value on self-management, especially in the area of finances.

 Each year the school offers an optional three week outreach during the 2nd semester.
 There are a number of domestic and international locations where small teams are sent to partner with local churches and ministries to impact their communities.
 Students are given the opportunity to pick which location they wish to visit on a first come, first serve basis.
 The outreach costs are in addition to all other tuition fees.
 For those students who wish to go on outreach, a non-refundable deposit (a percentage of the total trip cost) is due at the time you select your outreach during the 1st semester.
 Only students who have paid their school fees in full will be eligible to go on outreach.
 The cost of outreach is somewhere between $1,000-$5,000 depending on the location.
 Specific costs are detailed as locations are finalized.